Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 **Use when:**

 * You want to optimize for memory usage on a GPU.
-* You have a GPU that supports 16 bit precision.
+* You have a GPU that supports 16 bit precision (NVIDIA pascal architecture or newer).
 * Your optimization algorithm (training_step) is numerically stable.
 * You want to be the cool person in the lab :p